 These non-resilient interviewees differed on how they defined their own personal religiosity, with answers varying from "not religious" to "not religious enough."
 Some felt that following the five pillars of Islam qualified them as religious.
-Others measured religiosity on the basis of how much of the Quran one has memorized and how well versed one is in their interpretations of the Quran and Sunna.
+Others measured religiosity on the basis of how much of the Quran one has memorized and how well versed one is in their interpretations of the Quran and Sunna10.

 Approximately two-thirds of the people we interviewed believed those who left to fight abroad were initially moderately religious and underwent a process of radicalization after the revolution.
 The degree to which their radicalization was reflected in behavior and physical appearance varied.
-Some women began wearing the hijab" or niqab", and men would wear qamis" and grow their beards.
+Some women began wearing the hijab11 or niqab12, and men would wear qamis13 and grow their beards.
 Many men would stop shaking hands, especially with women, or in some cases men wouldn't even look at women.
 These radicals began accusing people of being infidels, reading extremist religious literature, and publishing very conservative or extremist content on their social media accounts.
+Some distanced themselves from their social circles and spent more time with people who shared similar extremist views.